bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 Ensure first you can ssh passwordless on each of the freshly deployed nodes.
 (Note: on some Linux distributions, if DHCP leases are short, you may loose ip shortly after system is booted.
-It that happen, reboot system to get an ip again.
+If that happen, reboot system to get an ip again.
 This issue is solved once the nic_nmcli role has been applied on hosts, as it sets ip statically).